gainwell-ohio/spbm/docs/UPDL and Supporting Documents/CNS_Agents/anticonvulants.md

 - Must provide documentation of medical necessity beyond convenience for why the patient cannot be changed to a preferred drug (i.e., allergies, drug-drug interactions, contraindications, or intolerances) **OR**
     - For any nonsolid oral dosage formulation: must provide documentation of medical necessity for why patient cannot be changed to a solid oral dosage formulation
-- Must have had an inadequate clinical response of at least **30 days** with at least **two preferred** drug
+- Must have had an inadequate clinical response of at least ^^30 days^^ with at least ^^two preferred^^ drugs
     - For non-preferred extended-release formulations: must provide documentation of an inadequate clinical response with its immediate release formulation (if available)
     - For non-preferred brand names that have preferred generics: must provide documentation of an inadequate clinical response or allergy to two or more generic labelers (if available)

-- Prescriptions submitted from a prescriber who is registered as a neurology specialty with Ohio Medicaid AND for drugs that are used only for seizures, there must have been an inadequate clinical response of at least **30 days** with **one preferred** drug.
-This provision applies only to the standard tablet / capsule dosage form and does not apply to brand products with available generic alternatives.
+- Prescriptions submitted from a prescriber who is registered as a neurology specialty with Ohio Medicaid AND for drugs that are used only for seizures, there must have been an inadequate clinical response of at least ^^30 days^^ with ^^one preferred^^ drug.
+This provision applies only to the standard tablet/capsule dosage form and does not apply to brand products with available generic alternatives.

 ### Subsequent Authorization